nimakaviani/managed-delivery-k8s-plugin/README.md

         url: https://raw.githubusercontent.com/nimakaviani/managed-delivery-k8s-plugin/master/plugins.json
 ```

-For Keel and Clouddriver, add the following to `clouddriver.yml` and `keel.yml` in the necessary [profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles) to load plugin.
+For Keel and Clouddriver, add the following to `clouddriver.yml` and `keel.yml` in the necessary [profile](https://spinnaker.io/reference/halyard/custom/#custom-profiles) to load the plugin.
 ```yaml
 spinnaker:
     extensibility: